RajSanpui/LinuxKernelModules/DeviceDriver/charDriver/README.md

 Also functions that end in _region (i.e. alloc_chrdev_region and register_chrdev_region) do not call cdev_init at all (so the driver has to call cdev_alloc or cdev_init).

 Whereas register_chrdev and _register_chrdev call cdev_alloc (so the driver does not need to do so).

+Example:
+      if (register_chrdev(500, "chr_device", &fops)<0)
+      In the above example, cdev_init is called, so we can directly pass file_operations fops argument to it.

+      if (register_chrdev_region(490, 5, "chr_dev_region11")<0)
+      Here cdev_init is not automatically called in case of "region", so the driver has to call cdev_init and pass file_operations argument to it.